Datttta/My_Notes/to-do.md

 === Todo ===
 - [ ] Example
-- [ ] add module to show if caps lock is activated or not
-- [ ] start using fastfetch
 - [X] change waybar style
 - [X] Change the distance between the modules from the edge of the screen
 - [X] add pc temperature to waybar